nikunjra/CS274_project/README.md

 2. For changing number of clusters in baseline implementation change number of clusters present in line kmeans = KMeans(n_clusters=25, random_state=42,n_init = 100) to desired value in Step 4.
 3. For getting results for Hierarchical clustering execute step 1 to 3,then Step 11 and then steps 5 to 10.
 4. For getting results for GMM clustering execute step 1 to 3,then Step 12 but results and not good enough in step 12.
-5. For creating genre vector without filtering execute step 1 to 10 and before executing change
+5. For creating genre vector without filtering execute step 1 to 10 and before executing change ratings = ratings[ratings['rating'] > 3.5] in step 3 to ratings = ratings[ratings['rating'] > 0].
+6. For creating fake user uncomment the code in step 1 and execute.